National Bank Act: Civil War

 This became more urgent during the Civil War, when Congress and Lincoln were struggling to finance the war efforts.
-Without a national mechanism for issuing currency, the Lincoln administration could not exploit the powers and loopholes that, for example, Britain could with its central bank, in order to finance the high expenses involved.
+Without a national mechanism for issuing currency other than metal coinage, the Lincoln administration could not exploit the powers and loopholes that, for example, Britain could with its central bank, in order to finance the high expenses involved.
 Previously, the damage that would be done to state banks by national competition was sufficient to prevent significant national bank chartering.
 But using the war crisis, Lincoln was able to expand this effort.

 One of the first attempts to issue a national currency came in the early days of the Civil War when Congress approved the Legal Tender Act of 1862, allowing the issue of $150 million in national notes known as greenbacks and mandating that paper money be issued and accepted in lieu of gold and silver coins.
-The bills were backed only by the national government's promise to redeem them and their value was dependent on public confidence in the government as well as the ability of the government to give out specie in exchange for the bills in the future.
+The bills were fiat money backed only by the national government's promise to redeem them and their value was dependent on public confidence in the government as well as the ability of the government to give out specie in exchange for the bills in the future.
 Many thought this promise backing the bills was about as good as the green ink printed on one side, hence the name "greenbacks."

 The Second Legal Tender Act, enacted July 11, 1862, a Joint Resolution of Congress, and the Third Legal Tender Act, enacted March 3, 1863, expanded the limit to $450 million.
 The largest amount of greenbacks outstanding at any one time was calculated as $447,300,203.10.